 These nations have been leaning heavily on the Sheikh Hasina government to accede to the Opposition’s demand and step down in favour of a neutral caretaker regime to conduct the forthcoming parliamentary elections in January next year.

-Though the US has now backed off and is going easy on Dhaka at the intervention of New Delhi (read ), the pressure from the European Union (EU) continues.
+Though the US has now backed off and is going easy on Dhaka at the intervention of New Delhi (read this), the pressure from the European Union (EU) continues.